 Queenstown sits on the shore of Lake Wakatipu among dramatic alpine ranges.
 It’s rumoured that gold prospectors - captivated by the majestic beauty of the surrounding mountains and rivers - gave this now cosmopolitan town its name.

-With a smorgasbord of outdoor activities, Queenstown is the home of the ultimate adventure bucket list.
 There’s skiing from winter right through to spring, and activities such as bungy jumping, sky diving, canyon swinging, jet boating, horse trekking and river rafting all year round.
 It is also a renowned cycling destination, providing everything from easy scenic tracks to backcountry trails, road rides to heli-biking and the Southern Hemisphere’s only gondola accessed downhill mountain biking.

 If hardcore adventure isn't your thing, there are plenty of mellow options available.
 Experience one of the many walking and hiking trails, sightseeing tours or indulge yourself with spa treatments, boutique shopping and excellent food and wine.